 ITEM 14.
-PRINCIPAL ACCOUNTING FEES AND SERVICES
+PRINCIPAL ACCOUNTING FEES AND SERVICES Audit Fees

-Fees

-Audit Fees

-The Company paid fees in the amount of \$339,500 for professional audit services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements and the reviews of the financial statements included in the Companys 10-Qs, for the fiscal year ended July 31, 2003.
+The Company paid fees in the amount of \$185,150 and \$339,500 for professional audit services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements and the reviews of the financial statements included in the Company's 10-Qs, for the fiscal years ended July 31, 2004 and 2003, respectively.
 The services included work generally only the independent auditor can reasonably be expected to provide, such as those in connection with statutory and regulatory filings.

-Audit Related Fees
+Audit - Related Fees

-The Company paid fees in the amount of \$25,500 for professional audit services rendered by Ernst & Young LLP related principally to the audits of employee benefit plans, for the fiscal year ended July 31, 2003.
+The Company paid fees in the amount of \$44,450 and \$25,500 for professional audit services rendered by Ernst & Young LLP related principally to the audits of employee benefit plans, Sarbanes-Oxley compliance and merger and acquisition due diligence, for the fiscal years ended July 31, 2004 and 2003, respectively.